 Frequency band 6.0-8.5, 24.05-26.5, 57-64, and 75-85 GHz

 These bands are meant or industrial Level probing Radar based on the same technology as tank level probing radar (TLPR).
 Inclusion of the LPR entries in the EC Decision would roughly double the addressable market for this technology.
 The technology exists since years and is ready for the market.
 Timely inclusion is therefore beneficial.
-Compatibility studies in ECC have led to an ECC decision describing technical requirements such as TPC and a minimum requirement for the used antenna pattern.
+Compatibility studies in ECC have led to an ECC decision describing technical requirements such as TPC and a minimum requirement for the used antenna pattern (antenna patterns include the half-sphere e.i.r.p. limits around the LPR device).
 Also exclusion zones around RAS sites are necessary.
 The relevant standard is ETSI EN 302 729-2 [33].
 LPR may be included in the EC decisions annex if these requirements are reflected.

 A discussion about a possible inclusion in the EC UWB decision revealed that some administrations are in favour of doing so and others are not.
 Since TLPR is in the SRD framework it is advised to also do this with LPR.